nibscbioinformatics/nf-core-conva/docs/output.md

 [picard MarkDuplicates](https://gatk.broadinstitute.org/hc/en-us/articles/360037052812-MarkDuplicates-Picard-) locates and tags duplicate reads in a BAM or SAM file, where duplicate reads are defined as originating from a single fragment of DNA.

-## Copy Number Variation Detection
+## Copy number variation detection

 ### CNVkit